Dhaboav/VoteApp/README.md

 🧩 **Current Features:**

-- Create a member account
+- Create a member account, and events with 2-4 choice per event
 - Auth token JWT
 - (More features coming soon...)